continuedev/amplified.dev/index.md

 **Actions to take now**

 - Educate developers on your team about development data
+- Roll out open-source interfaces to your team
 - Push for other organizations to also standardize on the same interfaces
-- Roll out open-source interfaces to your team

-We aim for the interface between developers and AI to be open source.
+The interface between developers and AI should be open source.
 This enables all of us to 1) build an open ecosystem of components decoupled from the interface and 2) ensure that data emitted by the interface, which will be used to make increasingly capable models for software development, is pooled and directed by its owners rather than being collected and monopolized by a centralized, closed-source interface.

 Today, this interface is often in the form of an IDE extension that likely includes a GUI, prompts, basic retrieval systems, configuration, and abstractions that allow you to plug in other components (e.g. your own RAG system).
 Much like Docker, Linux, and Git, the interface between developers and AI is so critical that we believe it will ultimately be public infrastructure.